serc-courses/osn_mp2_template/README.md

 # xv6 revisited and concurrency
 OSN Monsoon 2023 mini project 3

+- *when will the pain and suffering end?*

 ## Some pointers/instructions
 - main xv6 source code is present inside `initial_xv6/src` directory.
 - Feel free to update this directory and add your code from the previous assignment here.